-The inclusion of a state-of-the-art photolysis scheme, which has the ability to include clouds with a six-hourly and three-dimensional variation, should allow the CTM to capture the spatial and temporal distribution of photolysis rates and the concentration of related chemical species more accurately.
-To examine this advantage of the model, we first plotted (Fig. 5) the probability distribution function (PDF) for J(NO2) and J(O1D) as calculated by the CTM, normalized to the corresponding mean values.
+The inclusion of a state-of-the-art photolysis scheme, which has the ability to include clouds with a six-hourly and threedimensional variation, should allow the CTM to capture the spatial and temporal distribution of photolysis rates and the concentration of related chemical species more accurately.
+To examine this advantage of the model, we first plotted (Fig. 5) the probability distribution function (PDF) for $J(NO_2)$ and $J(O^1D)$ as calculated by the CTM, normalized to the corresponding mean values.
 This was done for the location of Weybourne (1.1° E, 52.9° N) (upper two panels) which was also used earlier in this study.
 The period of July-August-September (JAS) 1997 was selected, during which cloudiness is expected to show substantial variability.
 Only noon values were sampled (92 values in total), in order to have a clearer signal.

-For both J(NO2) and J(O1D), the distribution of values is broader when using the updated version of p-TOMCAT with Fast-JX, as opposed to when using the standard photolysis scheme.
-For both variables, there is a strong peak slightly higher than the mean, and then the values of the new model version extend to more bins than the old version.
+For both $J(NO_2)$ and $J(O^1D)$, the distribution of values is broader when using the updated version of p-TOMCAT with Fast-JX, as opposed to when using the standard photolysis scheme.
+For both variables, there is a strong peak slightly higher than the mean, and then the values of the new model version extend to more bins than the standard version.
 A significant factor making noon photolysis rates variable during the period examined is the changes in the solar zenith angle, which increases between July and September.
 For this reason, equivalent plots for a location on the equator have a much narrower distribution (not shown).
-However, this factor is not the cause of the differences between the old and the new scheme, as it applies to both.
+However, this factor is not the cause of the differences between the standard and the new scheme, as it applies to both.

-In the bottom two panels, the normalized PDFs for $J(O^{1}D)$ and OH are shown for latitudes between 0° -60° N and for the 1st of July only (2816 values in total; this number is equal to the grid-points used for this day).
+In the bottom two panels, the normalized PDFs for $J(O^{1}D)$ and OH are shown for latitudes between $0^{\circ}-60^{\circ}$ N and for the 1st of July only (2816 values in total; this number is equal to the grid-points used for this day).
 This plot provides information on how the spatial distribution of the two variables is affected by the choice of photolysis treatment.
-High latitudes are not taken into account as they will have low photolysis frequencies
+High latitudes are not taken into account as they will have low photolysis frequencies and may again weaken the signal.
+It is clear that for $J(O^{1}D)$ the range of output values of the new version of the model is much broader than that of the standard version.
+For OH, this feature is less strong but still present: there are values in all bins for both model versions, but those closer to the mean are more frequent in the standard version, while those with the largest departure from the mean are more common in the new.